microsoft/vscode-cpptools/Extension/readme.developer.md

 > `yarn test reset` - remove the isolated VSCode environment

-This will completely remove the isolated VSCode environement for this repository, including cache, extensions, and configuration for the isolated environment.
+This will completely remove the isolated VSCode environment for this repository, including cache, extensions, and configuration for the isolated environment.

 > `yarn test install` - install the isolated VSCode environment